 The database

 We obtained yearly data (1961-2020) on yield and cultivated area at the country level from the United Nations Food and Agriculture Organization database (FAOSTAT 2021) for a total of 136 crops and crop items (i.e., aggregations of different species or subdivisions in terms of different harvested parts; see Aizen et al. 2019 for details) for which there is available information on pollinator dependence (Klein et al. 2007; updated and expanded in Aizen et al. 2022) and there are uninterrupted yield records since 1961 for at least one country.
 Data were retrieved for 163 countries and territories that maintained their physical integrity since 1961, resulting in a total of 4280 complete 60-yr time series (crop x country combinations).
 We discarded 10 series that showed unrealistic differences in yield (> two orders of magnitude) between any two years.
-We estimated yield growth rates as the slope of the least-squares linear regression of (log) yield vs. year (Fig. S1).
-This simple statistical method provides similar point estimates as other regression methods that consider the autocorrelation nature of time series (Altinay 2003).
-Given the goal of our study, an average growth rate <0 over the period 1961-2020 was considered evidence of yield decline independent of the absolute value of the growth rate.

 For classifying crops into pollinator-dependence categories, we considered initially the five categories established by Klein et al. (2007) based on the expected reduction in crop yield in the absence of animal pollination: none (0% reduction), little (>0 to <10%), modest (>10 to <40%), high (>40 to <90%) and essential (>90%).
-However, given the highly unbalanced number of crops in each category, particularly when pollinator dependence was crossed with growth form, we reduced the number of categories to three by maintaining the category “none” and merging the categories “little” and “modest” into the category “modest” and the categories “high” and “essential” into the category “high”.
+However, given the highly unbalanced number of crops in each category (see Table S1), particularly when pollinator dependence was crossed with growth form, we reduced the number of categories to three by maintaining the category “none” and merging the categories “little” and “modest” into the category “modest” and the categories “high” and “essential” into the category “high”.
 Among pollinator-independent crops (category “none”), we further distinguished among those cultivated for their vegetative parts (i.e., leaves, stems, bark, roots, tubers, etc.) vs. reproductive parts (i.e., either fruits or seeds).
 By definition, all pollinator-dependent crops (our categories “moderate” and “high”) were cultivated for either their fruits or seeds.
 Finally, crops were classified into one of three commonly used growth-form categories (i.e., herbs, shrubs, and trees) using existing databases (Milla 2020; Gleiser et al. 2021).
-(Cottingham et al. 2005)To explore for potential geographical differences in yield decline associated with either pollinator dependence or growth form, countries were grouped into one of the five following geographical regions defined by the United Nations Geoscheme (https://unstats.un.org/unsd/methodology/m49/): Africa, the Americas (including South, Central, and North America), Asia, Europe, and Oceania (including Australia and New Zealand).
+As a result, the two main focal factors, pollinator dependence and growth form, had the same number of categories and degrees of freedom, which make them comparable in terms of inferential testing and associated statistical power (Cottingham et al. 2005).
+To explore for potential geographical differences in yield decline associated with either pollinator dependence or growth form, countries were grouped into one of the five following geographical regions defined by the United Nations Geoscheme (https://unstats.un.org/unsd/methodology/m49/): Africa, the Americas (including South, Central, and North America), Asia, Europe, and Oceania (including Australia and New Zealand).

 Data analyses